actions-rs/clippy-check/README.md

 ## Notes

-As this Action is using [GitHub Checks API](https://developer.github.com/v3/checks/), it will not be able to post clippy annotations from the forked repositories (see [token permissions](https://help.github.com/en/articles/virtual-environments-for-github-actions#token-permissions) table).\
+As this Action is using [GitHub Checks API](https://developer.github.com/v3/checks/), it will not be able to post `clippy` annotations if you are creating workflow file via PR from the forked repository (see [token permissions](https://help.github.com/en/articles/virtual-environments-for-github-actions#token-permissions) table).\
-Consider creating workflow file in the original repository instead.
+Once workflow file will be merged into the origin repository, PR annotations will work as intended.